Overview and prerequisites

 Choose a network to connect the VM to, and then click Next.

 Review the summary of choices made in the wizard, and click Finish.
-Don’t select the Power on after deployment option because there are some other option on this VM that you might want to change before the first boot that can’t be set in this wizard.
+Do not select the Power on after deployment option because there are some other option on this VM that you might want to change before the first boot that cannot be set in this wizard.

 Wait while the VM is created and the VMDKs deployed.

 Now would be a good time to change anything you want to change about the VM.
-For example, by default, there’s only 1 NIC on the VM, and you might want to add a second one, or you might want to add more VMDKs, for more storage.
+For example, by default, there is only 1 NIC on the VM, and you might want to add a second one, or you might want to add more VMDKs, for more storage.